 Wood-Frame Soft-Story Structures

-The city of Beverly Hills does not currently mandate the retrofit of wood-frame soft-story buildings; however, work is under way to identify existing vulnerable buildings and to develop a seismic retrofit program.
+The city of Beverly Hills does not currently mandate the retrofit of wood-frame soft-story buildings; however, work is underway to develop a seismic retrofit program.
 The intent of the program is to reduce the risk of earthquake-related damage and promote life safety in the city’s commercial and multifamily buildings.
 See the links on this page for information on the program’s progress and key dates.

 The proposed seismic retrofit program for the city of Beverly Hills may include wood-frame soft-story buildings that have the following characteristics: